prisma-archive/graphcool-templates/auth0-authentication/README.md

 * Switch to the directory `functions/aws-lambda`

-* Create settings for `dev` stage by copying prepared template and configure required variables (you will need Auth0 domain and client ID)
+* Create the settings for the `dev` stage by copying prepared template and configuring the required variables (you will need to set the Auth0 domain and client ID from above)
 ```sh
 cp env-dev.yml.template env-dev.yml
 ```